-• The Occupational Health and Safety Act also requires the employer to notify the JHSC/HSR, the union and the MLTSD (as required) in accordance with the notice provisions of the OHSA (immediately if it's a fatality or critical injury and within four days for disabling injuries and illnesses).
+- When a worker is injured or made ill because of any form of workplace harassment or violence related to the workplace, the worker should seek immediate medical attention with their physician regardless of the severity of the injury/illness - The Occupational Health and Safety Act also requires the employer to notify the JHSC/HSR, the union and the MLITSD (as required) in accordance with the notice provisions of the OHSA (immediately if it's a fatality or critical injury and within four days for disabling injuries and illnesses).
 (OHSA Sections 51-53.)
 The notification requirements under the OHSA are different from the Workplace Safety and Insurance Act (WSIA).
 The OHSA requires notification if work-related violence makes a worker disabled from performing their usual work or requires medical attention or worse.